MicrosoftDocs/CortanaSkillsKit/docs/skills/authentication.md

 keywords: cortana, oauth, authentication
 ---

-# Adding Authentication to Your Cortana Skill
+# Adding authentication to your Cortana skill

 >[!IMPORTANT]
 > Cortana skills handle authentication differently than Microsoft Bot Framework.

-## Link a Connected Account to a Cortana Skill
+## Link an account to a Cortana skill

 If your skill uses a service that requires users to authenticate using OAuth 2.0, then you should use the Connected Account feature in Cortana.
 The Connected Account feature in Cortana is used to get an access token for use with the service.
 All you need to do is provide Cortana with OAuth 2.0 settings, and Cortana manages the rest for you.